-The Wilhelmina Creative division represents top creative talent in the photography, styling and hair & makeup arenas.
-Our artists work on projects across the globe for well-known companies in the retail, pharmaceutical and music industries.
+The Company has created a division to represent talent in the photography, styling and hair & makeup arenas.
+These artists work on projects across the globe for well-known companies in the retail, pharmaceutical and music industries.
 In addition, their work appears in top editorial magazines and on the runways of major fashion houses.